chriswakeley/test-blog/course.md

       </div>
       <div>
         <h3>Daily flow, not force</h3>
-        <p>Replace stress loops with tiny, elegant habits that are easy to keep.</p>
+  <p>Replace stress loops with tiny, elegant habits that are easy to stick with.</p>
       </div>
     </div>
     <div class="outcome">